Renoyyz233/Renoyyz233.github.io/_pages/about.md

   - /about.html
 ---

 I am a master student in Electrical of Computer Engingeering(ECE) at the University of California, San Diego.
-Previously, I received my bechalor degree in Bio-industrial Mechatronics Engineering, National Chung Hsing University.
+Previously, I received my bachelor degree in Bio-industrial Mechatronics Engineering, National Chung Hsing University.

 Reseaerch Interests
 ======